HopelessCompass/kcollect/README.md

 How to run:
 1. sudo touch /etc/systemd/system/logcollector.service
-2. Then fill this file with this config:
+2. Then fill this file with this config (open in raw format):

 >[Unit]
 > Description=Custom Log Collector Daemon